-For both the current year period until March 6, 2017 and the three months ended March 31, 2016, the Advisor earned zero in Incentive Fees based on income from the Company.
+For the period from January 1, 2017 through March 6, 2017, the Advisor did not earn Incentive Fees based on income from the Company.

 Annual Incentive Fee Based on Capital Gains Until March 6, 2017

 The portion of the Incentive Fee based on capital gains is calculated and paid on an annual basis beginning on July 1 of each annual period and ending on June 30 of the next calendar year.
 The portion of Incentive Fee based on capital gains is calculated in the same manner as such portion of the Incentive Fee in the prior investment management agreement.
 For each annual period, the Company pays the Advisor an Incentive Fee on capital gains based on the amount by which (A) net realized capital gains, if any, exceeds gross unrealized capital depreciation, if any, occurring during the period in excess of (B) the amount, if any, by which the period's hurdle rate exceeds the amount of income used in the determination of the Incentive Fee based on income for the period.
 The amount of the excess of (A) over (B) described in this paragraph is referred to as the excess gain amount.